Location

 Nepal Earthquake Desk Program

 GHI is supporting Nepal in improving school safety, through longer-term solutions like constructing safer, new schools and strengthening existing vulnerable buildings.
 However, at the current rate of schools being replaced or strengthened, it will take close to 200 years to make all school buildings safe.
-In the meantime, there are many schoolchildren who remain at high risk from building damage or collapse during earthquakes.
+In the meantime, there are many children who remain at high risk from their school buildings collapsing or experiencing heavy damage during earthquakes.

-To protect the lives of schoolchildren, GHI is leading an innovative initiative to develop, manufacture, and place Earthquake Desks into Nepal’s seismically vulnerable schools.
-The Earthquake Desks provide a practical, potentially life-saving, interim solution for students during earthquakes, until the buildings themselves can be made safer.
-The specially engineered Desks offer a space under which students can take shelter when shaking starts, providing protection from heavy falling debris.
+To protect the lives of schoolchildren, GHI is leading an innovative initiative to develop, manufacture, and place Earthquake Desks into Nepal’s seismically vulnerable schools, particularly those of stone masonry construction.
+The Earthquake Desks provide a practical, life-protecting, interim solution for students during earthquakes, until these buildings themselves can be made safer.
+The specially designed Desks offer a safety area where students can take shelter when shaking starts, providing protection from falling heavy debris.

 The shock table test of the Nepal Earthquake Desks.
-Top left shows the full-scale structure (two stone masonry walls and a slate roof) built onto a table that is then struck by a large pendulum (blue frame with man touching the mass that will strike the table), causing the structure to collapse (top right).
-The bottom left picture shows two sizes of Earthquake Desk standing amid the rubble and roof timber beams, after the slate roofing was removed.
-The bottom right picture shows four blue water jugs placed under an Earthquake Desk to suggest where children would be taking cover during an earthquake.
+Top left shows the full-scale structure (two stone masonry walls and a slate roof) built onto a table that is then struck by a large pendulum (blue frame on the left), causing the structure to collapse (top right).
+The bottom left picture shows two sizes of Earthquake Desks standing amid the rubble and roof timber beams, after the slate roofing was removed.
+The bottom right picture shows four blue water jugs that were placed under an Earthquake Desk to suggest where children would be taking cover during an earthquake.
 All Earthquake Desks retained the open ‘safety zone’ underneath and sustained only cosmetic damage.

 Through stakeholder workshops in Dhangadhi (far western Nepal) and Kathmandu (capital city in central Nepal), our team shared the concepts and sought feedback and partnerships for long-term adoption of Earthquake Desks in Nepal.
 The workshops included live demonstrations with a mass of rocks weighing 700 kg (over 1,500 lbs) dropped onto an Earthquake Desk from 3 m above (a typical one-story building height) to show its impact capacity.
-The drop demonstrations were live in front of key stakeholders and school children, and showed that the Earthquake Desks can maintain a safety zone despite the heavy impact.
-These events were well-received by local- and national-level stakeholders, generating strong interest and enthusiasm for advancing this initiative.
+The drop demonstrations were live in front of key stakeholders and schoolchildren, and showed that the Earthquake Desks can maintain a safety zone despite the heavy impact.
+These events were well received by local and national stakeholders, generating strong interest and enthusiasm for advancing this initiative.

-Three local manufacturers have been carefully trained on the highly precise process of crafting the Earthquake Desks.
+As of 2025, three local manufacturers have been carefully trained on the highly precise process of making the Earthquake Desks.
 GHI and multiple partners are working toward the production of larger volumes of Earthquake Desks while reducing costs, increasing efficiency, and maintaining careful standards for quality.
 All project partners are keen to get this highly practical “safety gear” into as many vulnerable schools as possible.
-Ultimately, our goal is for local leaders and schools to be able to easily procure locally manufactured, high-quality Earthquake Desks independently.

-GeoHazards International wishes to acknowledge and sincerely thank all those who are helping make this goal a reality.
+GeoHazards International wishes to acknowledge and sincerely thank all those who are helping make this aim a reality.

 National Society for Earthquake Technology-Nepal (Technical support and local implementation coordination)